 Contemporary workforce housing is based on good design and minimal impact.
-Smaller, mixed- income developments may be distributed throughout a community.
-Buildings in suburban settings are clustered to leave areas of open space.
+Developments range in size from higher density mixed-income, multi-family units, to lower density mixed-income, multi-family units.
+Smaller, mixed-income developments may be distributed throughout a community.
+Buildings in suburban settings can be clustered to leave areas of open space.
 Compared to unplanned sprawl, such land use is more efficient and cost effective.
 Workforce housing can also be derived from rehabilitated housing which can improve property values and community aesthetics.